spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Dataset
 A collection of related data.
 ## Data Type
-The classification of data which determines what sort of values it can store and how it can be used.
+The classification of data which determines what sort of values can be stored and how it can be used.
 ## Datum
 In Geodesy, a datum is a mathematical equation which defines a reference from which measurements can be taken.
 ## Degree